TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Markers/$readme.txt

   - Any unit that the selected unit is able to have a conversation with
   - Specific enemy units or weapons with the custom parameter {warning:true}
-  - Allies that grant support bonuses to the selected unit
+  - Allies that grant support bonuses to the selected unit In addition, units who can participate in a Talk event will have an icon next to their name on the unit selection screen during battle preparations.

 	TO USE
 Unit State Animator by McMagister is required.
 If you don't already have it from a different plugin, it's bundled with this one as well.